 Microsoft Windows 98, 2000, ME, XP, 2003, and Vista users

-Right-click on the Printer you wish to test and click Properties.
+- Right-click on the Printer you want to test and click Properties.
 If you do not see your printer listed your printer is not installed.

 Older versions of Windows with older printers